 Oversight and resources to ensure compliance obligations are enforced

-The BC recognizes the narrow scope of ICANN’s technical coordination role, but this should not be relied upon to entirely reject meaningful participation in coordinated efforts to combat malicious DNS activity.
+The BC recognizes the narrow scope of ICANN’s technical coordination role, but this should not be relied upon to limit participation in coordinated efforts to combat malicious DNS activity.
 Fraudulent WHOIS, manipulation of DNS records, and ICANN’s failure to adequately enforce obligations of contracted parties continues to provide fertile ground for abuses that erode trust in e-commerce.

-It is not appropriate for ICANN to create an environment that fosters abuse and then deny responsibility because its mission has limited scope.
 The BC is not advocating “mission creep” by ICANN.
 But we are encouraging ICANN to recognize that its mission requires timely enforcement of contracted party compliance obligations and collaborative support for enterprise efforts to combat persistent attacks that abuse DNS technologies.

 The BC has strong concerns that ICANN’s current SSR plans fail to adequately emphasize cooperation with the business community to protect e-commerce.
 The SSR plan also lacks a detailed description as to how ICANN will focus on creating an effective compliance program.

 Even if an adequate plan is introduced, the lack of an emphasis on improving compliance leaves doubt that any plan will be effective.
-ICANN continues to endorse dangerously narrow view of its compliance obligations.
+ICANN continues to endorse a narrow view of its compliance obligations.
 This provides little assurance that ICANN will take the necessary action to enforce security standards.
 The current SSR proposal appears heavy with good intentions, but provides few substantive details or assurances of action that would persuade the BC that it will be effective.

 The introduction of new gTLDs makes this a critically important moment for ICANN to develop a robust SSR plan that will protect e-commerce and promote security.
-This SSR Review is an excellent way to highlight shortfalls in current plans and compliance, and to recommend improvements that can be implemented before doubling or tripling the number of TLDs in use.
+This SSR Review is an excellent way to describe shortfalls in current plans and compliance, and to recommend improvements that can be implemented before doubling or tripling the number of TLDs in use.

 The SSR RT is soliciting input from the community on its suggested set of issues: